hexil-org/hexer/docs/hexil_action_notation.md

 -   Axial coordinates: https://www.redblobgames.com/grids/hexagons/#coordinates-axial
 -   Hexagon grid relationships: https://www.redblobgames.com/grids/parts/#hexagon-coordinates

-A coordinate MUST start with an open parenthesis and end with a closing parenthesis.

 Tile-coordinates are notated as axial coordinates.
 But the first value is notated in spreadsheet-style (1=a, 2=b, 3=c, ..., 26=z, 27=aa).
 So the axial coordinate (1,4) is written as a4.